Gatchwar/redditBot/README.md

 # Reddit Bot for Yu-Gi-Oh cards

+A Reddit bot that replies to comments and submissions which include the names of Yugioh cards enclosed by curly brackets.
 Implemented in Python 3.9 using PRAW 7.5

 ## Features

-Works on submission bodies as well as comments
+Works on submission bodies as well as comments simultaneously

 Matches card names as long as the user input is "close enough" using difflib's get_close_matches function (E.G. {bllue eye wheat dragoon} will output Blue-Eyes White Dragon)